elsonpulikkan96/kubernetes_cluster_kubeadm/README.md

 **Introduction**

-This guide explains how to set up a three-node Kubernetes v1.29 cluster using kubeadm.
+This guide explains how to set up a three-node Kubernetes v1.32 (latest) cluster using kubeadm.
 Kubernetes is a container orchestration platform, and Kubeadm is a tool used to create and manage Kubernetes clusters.

 **What is kubeadm?**